LONGMAN’S HILL CP SCHOOL CURRICULUM STATEMENT.

 Ways in which we ensure our curriculum is broad and balanced.

 Despite pressure on schools to produce excellent academic / test results, at Longman’s Hill we have always stood by the principal of providing a creative curriculum and have resisted the temptation to move to a test driven, narrowed curriculum.
 We strongly believe that by ensuring our curriculum offer is wide and varied, we can develop children who are well prepared for future challenges.
+We have developed a list of 60 amazing experiences which we will offer your child during their time at our school; each child will receive a special record book when they start at our school.
+You can view a PDF version of the book by clicking on the link:

 Our overall aim is to ensure that our children are resilient and independent and our curriculum develops these traits.
 In addition to teaching the core and foundation subjects, we also teach Forest School.
 This supports children in the development of valuable dispositions for learning such as collaboration, resourcefulness, resilience, problem solving, adaptability, determination and purposefulness.